You will most likely arrive in the late evening so all you’ll want is a cold beer, a warm shower and a good night’s sleep.

 • Watch a Balinese dance performance

-• Happy hour cocktails at the Maya Hotel beachfront bar.
+• Sundowner – Happy hour cocktails at the Maya Hotel Tree Bar.

 • Catch a band, a different one, every night at Casablanca

-• Take a day trip by boat to Nusa Lembongan to snorkel
+• Take a day trip by boat to Nusa Lembongan or Nusa Penida to snorkel.

 Once you’ve exhausted yourself with all these activities you’ll want to have a great meal.
 There are so many to choose from, French, Italian, Japanese, Australian, Indonesian, Indian.
 Not too expensive, you’ll be pleased when you see the bill.
-You’ll find a list of our current favourites in your Villa.
+You’ll find a list of our current favourites here.

-When you are ready to sample Sanur check out Cool Bali Villas to find your ideal accommodation.
+When you are ready to explore Magical Sanur check out Cool Bali Villas to find your ideal accommodation.